AsherThomasBabu/Arduino-GSoC/Asher.md

 ### **_Example Projects for Arduino HUB_**

-Projects will help understand the function of a library better, HUB provides a really great platform for this purpose.
+Projects will help understand the function of a library better, HUB provides a great platform for this purpose.
 I intend to make and document projects that are based on these examples that I have proposed above subjective to the availability of components.
 All of which will aid the user to understand the usage of the libraries and their functions better.

 The main projects that I would like to work on are:
 * Simple Arduino Music Player with LCD Display and Capacitive Buttons